 Irish potato bread most likely isn’t the typical type of potato bread you’re thinking of, it’s a delicious potato pancake that’s popular in Ireland and Northern Ireland.
-Delicious for breakfast and eaten for any meal!
+Delicious for breakfast or any other meal of the day!

 As an Amazon Associate I earn from qualifying purchases.

-Regardless of what they are called, they’re so incredibly tasty, especially when fried in the same pan where your bacon was just fried!
+Regardless of what they are called, this iconic Irish food is so incredibly tasty, especially when fried in the same pan where your bacon was just fried!
 Oh yes, it’s the thing to do!

 Off topic: during March, you hear all about soda bread, but soda scones are even better!